HSLUDEM/DEM_Documentation/docs/source/modelling_method/storage_techs/bes.rst

 Battery Energy Storage (BES)
 =======================================

 A battery energy storage device.
-This is a bettery-electric storage device used to store electrons and shield them from going bad.
-This is done by very tightly packing them inside a plush-covered wood-box.
+It has several very interesting properties that you need to learn about immediately.
+Otherwise, you will never feel happy and fulfilled again.
+So listen carefully:

+A battery has losses when charging and discharging.
+And it constantly leaks charge into the environment.
+This is why any battery needs a Elektronenauffangwanne.